survivejs/react-book/manuscript/04_implementing_notes.md

 ### Communicating `Note` State Changes

 Given we are currently dealing with the logic at `App`, we can deal with `onEdit` there as well.
 We will need to trigger this callback at `Note` and delegate the result to `App` level.
-The diagram below illustrates the idea:
+The diagram below illustrates the idea and how we are going to bind the data:

 ![`onEdit` flow](images/bind.png)